-The Association has a management agreement with the Iowa League of Cities (the League), an affiliate.
+The Association has a management agreement with the lowa League of Cities (the League), an affiliate.
 Under the agreement, the League is responsible for managing and administering the services performed by the Association.
 The agreement is subject to termination by either party upon six months' written notice.

-During the years ended June 30, 2019 and 2018, management fees of \$1,866,600 and \$1,704,000, respectively, were incurred and reported as a component of general and administrative expenses.
-The Association has an additional management agreement with the League that provides for a fee for institutional value.
+During the years ended June 30, 2020 and 2019,

+The Association has an additional management agreement with the League that provides for an institutional value fee.
 The fee will continue for future years.
-Under the agreement, the League provides the Association with its membership lists and information, makes advertising space available in its publications, promotes the Association to League members, and provides opportunities for the Association to promote the program.
+Under the agreement, the League provides the

+Association with its membership lists and information, makes advertising space available in its publications, promotes the Association to League members, and provides opportunities for the Association to promote the program.
 The agreement is subject to termination by either party upon six months' written notice.
-During the years ended June 30, 2019 and 2018, fees of \$154,810 and \$145,865, respectively, were incurred and reported as a component of general and administrative expenses.
+During the years ended June 30, 2020 and 2019, fees of \$156,025 and \$154,810, respectively, were incurred and reported as a component of general and administrative expenses.